chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/build-a-simple-media-connector/index.md

 ## Implementing the Detail Method

-The `detail` method is utilized for defining the initial width and height of the image frame when selected from the Media panel.
-While this method requires several parameters, only the width and height are actually used for this purpose.
-Even though, width and height are not required.
+The `detail` method is used to define the initial width and height of the image frame when selected from the Media panel.
+Although this method accepts several parameters, only the width and height are relevant for this purpose.
+However, it's important to note that the type signature tells you the width and height is not mandatory, but the behavior of the method requires them present.

 ### Basic Implementation